erickarambulo/nintendo/documentation.md

 - MODE of **Sales**: 1000000 (Note: I didn't do MODE on pivot table; however I did the calculation on different sheet... it was already obvious to me that the common number of game copies sold is going to be 1000000)
 - STDEV of **Sales**: 7123725.629

-I downloaded my cleaned dataset as in .csv file and saved it to my folder to take it further for data visualization and in-depth analysis stage.
+Finally, I downloaded my cleaned dataset as a .csv file and saved it to my folder for further data visualization and in-depth analysis using Python.

 ---

 # Python documentations

+This documentation will track changes and activities made to Python code in Jupyter Notebook.

 **Data Visualization:**

-**Correlation analysis:**(Calculate correlation coefficients to understand the relationships between variables.)
+**Correlation analysis:**